PandoraBoxx/Pandora/README.md

 Obviously, it is still possible to exfiltrate data through this channel, provided that the system is already compromised, but it will be very difficult to get command execution through this channel alone.
-At the same time Wireless connectivity is desirable, for usability reasons and because a mobile phone App support will be much easier to develop and portable.
+At the same time Wireless connectivity is desirable, for usability reasons and because a mobile phone App support will be much easier to develop and the code will be portable.
 Therefore a WIFI capable microcontroller like the [ESP32](https://www.espressif.com/en/products/socs/esp32) which can receive AT commands through the UART is to be used.
 Because the [ESP32](https://www.espressif.com/en/products/socs/esp32) processor will be in the middle, compromising this WIFI